ROCm/rocm-examples/Libraries/rocBLAS/level_1/dot/README.md

 # rocBLAS Level 1 Dot Example

 ## Description
 This example showcases the usage of rocBLAS' Level 1 DOT function.
 The Level 1 API defines operations between vector and vector.
-DOT is a dot product operator between $X$ and $Y$ vectors defined as $\sum_i{X_i \cdot Y_i}$.
+DOT is a dot product operator between $x$ and $y$ vectors defined as $\sum_i{x_i \cdot y_i}$.

 ### Application flow
 1. Read in and parse command line parameters.